-Asylum seekers are not generally allowed to do paid work.
+Asylum applicants are not generally allowed to do paid work.
 The limited exception is that they may apply to the Home Office to be given permission to enter employment when their asylum claim has been outstanding for a year since the date the claim was lodged.[1]
 The same applies when further submissions have been outstanding for a year, whether or not they have been recognised as a fresh claim.[2]
 Applications are very straightforward, they must be made in writing giving the applicant’s personal and contact details and a statement requesting permission to work.[3]
 There is no time limit for the Home Office to make a decision and this can take months.

 If permission is granted it is limited to applying for vacancies in listed shortage occupations.
 These are specialist trades and professions which are in short supply in the UK and are defined very specifically although many medical and teaching occupations have recently been included.[4]
 Self-employment is prohibited.[5]
 The lack of discretion in the policy allowing the Home Office to grant permission to take up employment not on the shortage occupation list was challenged successfully at the end of 2020.
 Two cases, one specifically relating to a refugee who was also a victim of trafficking[6] and a refugee who was not[7] successfully challenged the fact that discretion to grant such permission had never been used; therefore, the policy was declared unlawful.
 Revised policy guidance was published and includes provision for the application of discretion to be used, although it states that these grants are expected to be ‘rare’.[8]

-The main obstacle is that since these occupations are so narrowly defined, the chances that an asylum seeker will qualify are quite low, although the government has now added care workers to the list.[13]
-The asylum seeker’s residence status does not change as a result of obtaining permission to work.
+The main obstacle is that since these occupations are so narrowly defined, the chances that an asylum applicant will qualify are quite low, although the government has now added care workers to the list.[14]
+The asylum applicant’s residence status does not change as a result of obtaining permission to work.
 They remain on bail and subject to conditions which may include residing at an address that they give.
 There is no special access to re-training to enable access to the labour market.
 Any vocational training is subject to the conditions for education set out in the section on Access to Education.

 [1] Para 360 Immigration Rules Part 11 B.